 Why is multiple intelligence in children important?

-One of the many reasons why multiple intelligences are important for comprehensive development is the level of curiosity it delivers.
+One of the many reasons why multiple intelligences are important for comprehensive development is the level of curiosity they deliver.
 Your kids can remain active and think about different topics from different perspectives.
-They can think about physics with a musical lens, and biology through a kinesthetic approach.
+They can think about physics with a musical lens and biology through a kinesthetic approach.